omicsNLP/Auto-CORPus/README.md

 - Full text HTML documents covering the entire article
 - HTML files which describe a single table

-Current work in progress is extending this to include images of tables.
-See the [Alpha Testing](#alpha-testing) section below.

 Auto-CORPus does not provide functionality to retrieve input files directly from the publisher.
 Input file retrieval must be completed by the user in a way which the publisher permits.

 Auto-CORPus relies on a standard naming convention to recognise the files and identify the correct order of tables.
 The naming convention can be seen below: